ArnaudTurn/competition_project/README.md

 ├── README.md                               <- README
 └── LICENSE
 ```
-While the structure could be reused for other competition and projects, this is not aimed to be a generic project.
+While the structure could be reused for other competitions and projects, this is not aimed to be a generic project.
 This is the main reason of not using oriented object programming.
 However I might upload in the SKELETON project a reusable framework for data science project and deployement.

 ## Project goal